 I hold a PhD in Medical Sciences and as a primary care sociologist my research particularly focuses on implementation science in primary care both for acute and chronic conditions.

-My specific research aims are:
+My specific role and research aims are:

 - to evaluate how evidence based treatment and management strategies are used or not used in everyday practice by patients and professionals in primary care and